trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image1.png" %}

-*   Copy and paste these into the corresponding fields on the OnlyKey Configuration App.
+*   Copy and paste these into the corresponding fields in the OnlyKey App (Advanced Tab).

 {% include image.html file="image62.png" max-width="330" %}